What are Fundamental Duties?

 Importance of Fundamental Duties

-Both moral and civic duties have been laid down under the Fundamental Duties list.
+The list of Fundamental Duties resent both civic and moral values to be obeyed by the citizens.
 Go through the following pointers to know the importance of Fundamental duties of the Indian Constitution:

 - They remind the Indian citizens that they need to be mindful of their duties and that they owe to the country, society, and other fellow citizens while relishing their rights.